internet4000/find/readme.md

 ## Improvement to this software

-This version is a pure frontend version, written in Javscript.
+This version is a pure frontend written in Javascript.
 It is super easy to host and deploy, but one of the downside is speed, even though after the first visit the complete code is cached by the browser.

-If a similar code were to be implement directly on a server, there would be one less client request, but it would be less easy to host and deploy.
+If a similar code were to be implement directly on a server, there would be one less client request, but it would be less easy to host and deploy, and audit which information the server stores.